openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 <a name="note1"></a> _Note 1: Some devices may not work with the Telegesis dongle._

-<a name="note2"></a> _Note 2: The Hue Dimmer v1 can be integrated but needs additional rule-configuration to work properly.
+<a name="note2"></a> _Note 2: The Hue Dimmer can be integrated but needs additional rule-configuration to work properly.
 See below for example.
-The v2 dimmer switch (with `hue` written on the lowest switch instead of `0`) is not supported_

 <a name="note3"></a> _Note 3: The illuminance channel value is being reported incorrectly.
 Transform by 10000\*log10(measuredValue+1) to get the correct illuminance in lux._